Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 Make sure age verification, vaccine details, and consent are prominently documented

-Precision Coding Matters
+Precision Medical Coding Matters

 Get the coding right the first time:

-Make sure CPT® 90460 and ICD-10 Z23 clearly work together
+Make sure CPT® 90460 and ICD-10 Z23 demonstrate clear clinical correlation

 Apply modifiers when appropriate